jump-dev/MultiObjectiveAlgorithms.jl/README.md

  * `MOA.SolutionLimit()`
  * `MOI.TimeLimitSec()`

+Query the number of scalar subproblems that were solved using

+ * `MOA.SubproblemCount()`

 ## Ideal point

 By default, MOA will compute the ideal point, which can be queried using the